joffrey-bion/fx-gson/README.md

 ## Why FX Gson?

 In JavaFX, POJOs usually contain `Property` objects instead of primitives.
-When serialized with Gson, we don't want to see the internals of such `Property` objects in the produced JSON, but rather the actual value held by the property.
+When serialized, we usually don't want to see the internals of such `Property` objects in the produced JSON, but rather the actual value held by the property.

 For instance, suppose the `Person` class is defined like this: